 About

-The Women's and Gender Studies Department at the University of South Florida is one of the oldest in the nation.
+The Department of Women's, Gender, and Sexuality Studies at the University of South Florida is one of the oldest in the nation.
+The Women's Studies program was founded at USF in 1972.
 In 1987, USF became the first public university in Florida to offer the B.A. in Women's Studies.

 By 1991, the program had grown to include a full-time faculty of eight, achieving departmental status with the USF College of Arts & Sciences.
 In 1997, the Board of Regents granted permission to offer a Master's Degree in Women's Studies.